 Security and data privacy issues are usually fronts of mind for enterprises when collaborating with an offshore firm.
 It is even more critical when the service provider handles sensitive customer information, such as personal identity, contact details, or credit card numbers.
 There is a possibility that the offshore company's data or intellectual property (IP) address may not be secured, and if the security system is error-prone, there is a high likelihood of data loss, theft, and leakage, which could result in significant negative consequences for the client.

 While security and regulatory issues pose the greatest concerns in offshoring, corporate executives must choose which projects can and cannot be outsourced.
 Moreover, enterprises also should have measures in place to prevent possible misuse or theft of intellectual property.

-To leave no room for fear of data leakage, you should sign a non-disclosure agreement (NDA) and security protocols with an oversea team before officially forming the partnership.
+To leave no room for fear of data leakage, you should sign a non-disclosure agreement (NDA) and security protocols with a dedicated software development team before officially forming the partnership.
 Also, you can research the security practices of offshore suppliers and request their security certifications.
 Stay away from collaborating with doubted ODCs to avoid possible data infringements in the future.

 2. Hidden Cost Risk

 The advantages of cost-effectiveness serve as the driving force behind enterprises’ decisions to offshore their software development projects.
 Unfortunately, not the complete cost of the project is visible at the time of the agreement, and often hidden expenses emerge later in the development process.